 If the initiating STA SME receives an MLME-AUTHENTICATE.indication.indication from the MAC for a reception of an Authentication frame with a Transaction Sequence Number which the initiating STA sent and that includes a MMPDU Fragmentation Information field where the Requested MMPDU Fragment field is set to 1, and the MMPDU fragment indicated in the MMPDU Fragment Number field is available, the STA SME may retransmit the requested MMPDU fragment in an Authentication frame as requested by the peer STA.

-If the STA SME requests the retransmssion of the MMPDU fragment, it invokes an MLME-AUTHENTICATE.request to the MAC to retransmit of the fragemented MMPDU in an Authentication frame.
+If the STA SME requests the retransmssion of the MMPDU fragment, it invokes an MLME-AUTHENTICATE.request to the MAC to retransmit the fragemented MMPDU in an Authentication frame.
 The Authentication frame shall include the Fragmentation Information field contains the following following fields:

 The Authentication Algorithm Number and Transaction Sequence Number fields set to the values in the received Authentication frame.